 Are you aware that coral reefs occupy less than 1% of the ocean floor but are home to more than 25% of all marine life?
-Or that coral reefs are experiencing more acidity than they have in the last 400,000 years?
+Or, that coral reefs are experiencing more acidity than they have in the last 400,000 years?
 Coral reefs are imperative to the health of our oceans.
-Take a look at what is the real cause of reef degradation.
+Let’s take a look at the realities of coral reef degradation.

 Coral Degradation Facts: